Walleclipse/Walleclipse.github.io/_posts/2023-07-21-SemiTransfer.md

 code: https://github.com/SHI-Labs/Semi-Supervised-Transfer-Learning
 ---

-This paper proposes a hierarchical self-regularization mechanism for transfer learning in semi-supervised settings, combining individual- and population-level regularizers with adaptive weighting based on sample confidence.
-The method also improves performance in fully-supervised and self-supervised tasks.
+Pre-trained models are powerful, but fine-tuning them with limited labeled data is tricky—you risk either forgetting what they knew or overfitting to your small dataset.
+We introduce hierarchical self-regularization: the model constrains itself at both individual and population levels, with adaptive weighting that knows when to trust the teacher vs. explore new patterns.
+The approach boosts performance whether you're doing semi-supervised, fully-supervised, or even self-supervised learning.